isayev/ASE_ANI/README.md

 # ASE-ANI

-### NOTICE: Python binaries built for python 3.6 and CUDA 9
+### NOTICE: Python binaries built for python 3.6 and CUDA 9.2
 ### Works only under Ubuntu variants of Linux

-This is a prototype interface for ANI-1x neural network potential for The Atomic Simulation Environment (ASE).
-Current ANI-1x potential implements CHNO elements.
+This is a prototype interface for ANI-1x and ANI-1ccx neural network potentials for The Atomic Simulation Environment (ASE).
+Current ANI-1x and ANI-1ccx potentials provide predictions for the CHNO elements.

 ##REQUIREMENTS:
 * Python 3.6 (we recommend [Anaconda](https://www.continuum.io/downloads) distribution)